demarillacizere/nextdoor/README.md

 # LIVE SERVER
 The application can be found **[here](https://dnextdoor.herokuapp.com)**

 # DESCRIPTION

-A web application where users can login to join his neighborhood and get updates about wht is happening in his neighborhood.
+A web application where users can login to join his neighborhood to stay in the loop about what is happening in his neighborhood.

 #### User Stories